 DURING THE LIVE APPOINTMENT: Please make sure your microphone, speakers, and Skype service are fully set up and working before the appointment.
 Make sure your Skype privacy settings allow all other users to contact you.
-Make sure you are in a quiet environment with little background noise, and have prepared questions and concerns about your paper to discuss with your tutor.
+Make sure you will not be interrupted, are in a quiet environment with little background noise, and have prepared questions and concerns about your paper to discuss with your tutor.

 In order to access your reviewed paper, you will need to click the link to your completed request in the notification email and locate the document next to "Tutor Revised Copy."
 Run your cursor over the document until the tiny gray paper clip appears at the top left corner of the document box.
 Click on the small gray paper clip to select "download" and access your paper.
 You may need to ADJUST YOUR POP UP BLOCKER or HOLD DOWN THE CTRL BUTTON to download your reviewed paper.